 - Poor posture: This is one of the first symptoms of a weak or injured core.
 Slumped shoulders or an inability to stand or sit up straight.
 A weak core causes bad posture.

 - Overall weakness: If you have problems lifting heavy amounts or jumping, your core may be at fault.
 Those midsection muscles fuel the strength of your limbs.
-Pain that comes from strenuous activity can often be traced back to the core.

 - Fatigue: If you feel shortness of breath, or are unable to hold in your stomach without feeling strain or pain.
 If your fitness is generally good then there may be problems with core muscle strength.